AWegnerGitHub/awegnergithub.github.io-content/2022_07_01_softskills_senior_devs_need.md

 To be truly successful, your senior engineers should have a mix of both hard skills (like coding) and soft skills (like problem-solving).
 These are the people who will take your company to the next level.

+## Common Questions

+### What soft skills should you look for in a senior software developer?

+My list is ten: excellent communication, an ownership mentality, ethics, willingness to fail, openness to discussion, mentorship, time management, empathy, leadership, and creativity.
+The through-line is that software development is a team sport and the best senior engineers make the people around them better.
+They need a mix of hard skills like coding and soft skills like problem-solving.

+### Why do soft skills matter so much for senior engineers?

+No one works in a vacuum.
+A senior engineer interacts with teammates, other teams, managers, and end-users, so technical ability alone hits a ceiling quickly.
+Soft skills determine whether someone can communicate a decision, take ownership of outcomes, mentor others, and lift the whole team.
+That's what separates a strong senior engineer from someone who can only write code.

+### What does an "ownership mentality" look like in a senior engineer?

+They see the dirty underbelly of the system, accept it, and work to clean it up, improving stability one task at a time even when the changes aren't flashy or headline-grabbing.
+They're not too big for the small things: a senior engineer can and should spend time on support to learn users' pain points and use that knowledge to improve the system.

+### Why is a willingness to fail a desirable trait in engineers?

+Failure is an opportunity to learn.
+Senior engineers chase ideas, explore hypotheses, and try unique things; when something fails, they learn from it, admit mistakes, take constructive feedback easily, and use that knowledge to help their team learn too.
+Not every idea succeeds, and that's expected.

+### Do you need a management title to be a leader on an engineering team?

+No. A person doesn't need "Engineering Manager" in their title to be a leader.
+Leadership takes many forms, and the most important part is inspiring those around you, whether by driving technical discussions, mentoring, or having an idea and knowing how to get buy-in and execute on it.
+Leaders make things happen and don't wait for permission.

+### How important are empathy and mentorship for senior developers?

+Both are core.
+Employees aren't machines (they have feelings and lives outside work), so emotional intelligence, especially in a remote environment, matters for building strong professional relationships.
+Mentorship uses a senior engineer's position of trust to guide junior teammates, and it doesn't require scheduled hour-long sessions: hopping on a troubleshooting call and inviting others to observe and ask questions is often enough.

  [1]: https://www.woventeams.com/soft-skills-for-senior-software-developers/
  [2]: {filename}2023_08_14_unlimited_pto_management_failure.md